alerch97/hiphop-news-email/README.md

-# What is the project about?
-This app accesses a news API about a particular topic and send them daily by email.
+# Hip Hop News App
+This app accesses the News API (https://newsapi.org/) and returns Hip Hop and Rap related news.
+By executing main.py an automatic generated email will be send out to your personal email with the latest Hip Hop related news.
+Only articles in german are considered.